tnzx-project/tnzx-pool-demo/README.md

 # TNZX VS3 — Pool Demo and Proxy POC

 > **Security notice:** This is a research proof-of-concept.
 It has not undergone an independent security audit.
 Do not deploy in environments where communication security is critical to personal safety without independent verification.
-Messages are not encrypted at this layer (see [tnzx-protocol](https://github.com/tnzx-project/tnzx-protocol) for E2E encryption).
+E2E encryption (X25519 + XChaCha20-Poly1305) is available via `vs3-chat.js` and [`@tnzx/sdk`](https://github.com/tnzx-project/tnzx-protocol/tree/master/packages/sdk).

 Proof-of-concept implementations of the [Visual Stratum protocol](https://github.com/tnzx-project/tnzx-protocol).
 Two deployment models demonstrated: